 The method returns a GSResponse object, which is handled in the next step.

-By default, requests to the Gigya API are sent using the "us1.gigya.com" domain.
-If your site has been set up to use Gigya's European data center or Australian data center, you have to specify that the request should be sent to the "eu1.gigya.com" or "au1.gigya.com" domain.
-Add the following line of code before calling the Send method:
+By default, requests to Gigya APIs are sent using the "us1.gigya.com" domain.
+If your site has been set up to use another of Gigya's data centers, you must to specify that the request should be sent to that specific data center by adding the following line of code before calling the Send method:

 See the GSRequest documentation for more information.